 Nestled at the foothills of Mount Wellington, Hobart is Tasmania’s capital and a charming waterfront city.
 Explore its rich history at Battery Point’s historic houses, wander through the vibrant Salamanca Market, and visit the iconic MONA museum for a unique art experience.
 With its picturesque harbor, fresh seafood eateries, and stunning natural surroundings, Hobart offers a perfect blend of culture, cuisine, and outdoor adventures. change

-Ferry; The Spirit of Tasmania ferry connects Melbourne (Victoria) and Devonport (Tasmania) offering a 9 11 hour journey among travelers with vehicles.
+Ferry: The Spirit of Tasmania ferry connects Melbourne (Victoria) and Devonport (Tasmania) offering an 11 hour journey among travellers with vehicles.

 The ideal time to visit Tasmania varies based on your preferences.
 Typically the peak season falls during summer (December to February) providing weather for outdoor activities like hiking, beach outings and national park exploration.
 This period offers extended daylight hours and pleasant weather conditions perfect, for enjoying Tasmanias scenery.